JimSeker/service/README.md

 <b>ServiceDemoMSG</b> is a simple example of passing a messages from the service to the activity via a handler.

 <b>ForegroundServiceDemo</b> is an example of how to create a foreground service which can run without an app.
-It needs a presistent notification
+It needs a persistent notification
 and to be started in the foreground.
-This required in 26/Oreo+, otherwise use a JobIntentService.
+This is required in 26/Oreo+, otherwise use a JobIntentService.

 <b>FreeFallSrv</b> is an example of using a service to get sensor data and do things.
 The activity only starts and stops the service.
 The code based on the freefall code in the sensor repo.
+Note with the background restrictions started in API 27, this app doesn't work as well as it used too.
+Likely a JobService or a foreground service maybe the better way to go.

 <b>JobIntentServiceDemo</b> is an example of a jobIntentService.
 The jobIntentService just toasts a number of random numbers as asked for.
   this JobIntentServices can run in the background without an app in 26/Oreo+